-Somewhere in the hazy age between six & eight, papa mummy shift to a town with a decent school.
+Somewhere in the hazy age between six & eight, papa mummy shifts to a town with a decent school.
 Papa gets me back from nana-nani’s house.
 I cry a lot in those days.
 I kept wanting to go back to MY school, MY grocery guy with Polos to spare & the lake with a sunset.
 Mummy feels hopeless.
 Mummy starts to hit & strangle.
-Papa makes ’No strangling’, ’No locked door’ rules for the house that don’t work.
-She sends me to schools in Nasik, papa keeps bring me back.
+Papa makes ’No strangling’, and’No locked door’ rules for the house that don’t work.
+She sends me to schools in Nasik, papa keeps bringing me back.
 I remember once packing my bags after being led to believe that I was going back to nana.
 We go to the train station but my father never leaves my hand.
 I see the train pass.
 I cry.
-In recesses, I get bullied & try to catch up on Marathi lessons in the rest of the time.
+During recess, I get bullied & try to catch up on Marathi lessons in the rest of the time.
 In Nasik schools, I wander like a ghost.

 Some days are better.
 Some days I climb our compound wall to sit hidden in trees, discovering pretty spiders.
-I run bare feet on the grass, swoosh my feet through rainwater sitting in our swing.
+I run bare feet on the grass and swoosh my feet through rainwater while sitting in our swing.
 I learn Marathi & make friends.
 I read my first Enid Blyton.

 That was normal, for better or for worse, whey & solid, till I realized ‘normal’ didn’t exist.

-The day she came home, I hid behind my bedroom door, not sure if I was ready to have her back yet.
+The day she came home, I hid behind my bedroom door, unsure if I was ready to have her back.
 What if I blinked & she disappeared.
 I was sure my heart wouldn’t take it.
 I looked at her from behind the curtains.
 She was wearing an olive green saree and a black blouse.
 She had come back, blood & flesh.

 I walked to her then & hugged her, kissed her.
 I was happy, so excited I could taste blood in my mouth.
 I guess she was happy too, but she pushed me away.
 She didn’t like to be hugged, this mummy who had come back.